subh83/DOSL/README.md

 ```
 Running the example programs:
 ```
-    cd examples-dosl
-    ./<program_name>
+    ./examples-dosl/<program_name>
 ```
-(note: you need to `cd` into the `examples-dosl` folder before running the executables)

 *******************************************************************************

-Output from example program `map2d_path_planning` showing the progress of A* search algorithm in finding shortest path in an 8-connected grid graph (requires OpenCV):
+Output from example program `map2d_PathPlanning` showing the progress of A* search algorithm in finding shortest path in an 8-connected grid graph (requires OpenCV):

 <p align="center"><table border=0 width=100%>
  <tr>